 8. Choose a freelancer that has the time

-Freelancers often have multiple projects they are juggling at the same time.
-While you should not purely make your hiring decision based on how many projects someone is working on, it is important to make sure you choose someone who can give you the time required to generate the quality you need.
+Freelance talents often have multiple projects they are juggling at the same time.
+We know that you should not purely make your hiring decision based on how many projects someone is working on.
+However, it is important to make sure you choose someone who can give you the time required to generate the quality you need.

 Freelancers can easily get distracted if they have too much on their plates.
 They are agents whose income is solely based on projects, so it’s often very difficult for them to turn away projects especially after a sales drought.
 While you do not want to penalise people who are in-demand (they are likely very good, which is why they are busy), you want to make sure that they are able to adhere to your timeline and requirements.